jamaalkw-projects/OSU-CSE3901-Final-Project-Archive/README.md

 - Create an HTML page and route for logging in–taking given credentials, verifying that it is in the database, and taking the user from the landing page to the home page.
 - Create an HTML page and route for the landing page–the page that unlogged in users will first see.

+Sirojiddin Aripov :
+-   Work on the Homepage and Quiz Creating Environment.
+-   Start work on Host Game page and

+-   Route from Homepage to Quiz Creation, Quiz Creation back to HomePage.
+Work with peers to route Host Game.

+-   Start setting up the Quiz Creating Environment.

+-   The environment for user to type in the name of a quiz

+-   And add as many questions to the quiz as they'd like

+-   Start implementing the Quiz Table to store the Quiz, until the questions table is implemented will only save the quiz name for now.
 ## Sprint #2
 ## Sprint #3
 ## ... continute with more sprints